platformatic/platformatic/docs/guides/compiling-typescript-for-deployment.md

 }
 ```

-Note that the `{PLT_TYPESCRIPT}` will be automatically replaced with the `PLT_TYPESCRIPT` enviornment variable, that configured in your
+Note that the `{PLT_TYPESCRIPT}` will be automatically replaced with the `PLT_TYPESCRIPT` environment variable, that is configured in your
 `.env` (and `.env.sample`) file:

 ```
 PLT_TYPESCRIPT=true
 ```

-Older Platformatic applications might not have the same layout, and if so you can update your settings to match (after updating your dependencies).
+Older Platformatic applications might not have the same layout, if so you can update your settings to match (after updating your dependencies).

 ## Compiling for deployment

 Compiling for deployment is then as easy as running `plt service compile` in that same folder.
-Rememeber to set `PLT_TYPESCRIPT=false` in your enviornment variables in the deployed enviornments.
+Rememeber to set `PLT_TYPESCRIPT=false` in your enviornment variables in the deployed environments.

 ## Usage with Runtime